Ensure the quality and safety of temperature-controlled products during transit.

 Not only that, but when issues do occur, there are no longer any disputes with receivers and partners about who is responsible.
 Not only is the proof in the data, but you no longer need to rely on the data from partners for compliance purposes.

 Once complete visibility over the supply chain is obtained, including over receivers, partners, and suppliers, it eventually also becomes easier to make informed decisions on spending based on hard facts.
-When it comes to choosing packaging, containers, blankets, and services for shipments it can be difficult to know what is appropriate.
-On the one hand it might be better to spend more money to ensure the product is safe, but on the other hand continuously overspending results in large amounts of wasted money and resources in the long term.
+When it comes to choosing the right combination of packaging, containers, blankets, and services for shipments, knowing what will be most effective can be game-changing.
+While it might seem prudent to spend more money on packaging to ensure that products remain safe, continuous overspending can result in large amounts of wasted costs and resources over the long-term.

 In the 2019 LogiPharma EU report supply chain leaders were asked: